ufoalan/ActiveMQ-Artemis-MCP-Server/README.md

 ## Overview

-This is a Model Context Protocol (MCP) server that provides Claude with access to Red Hat AMQ 7.13+ via the Jolokia API.
+This is a Model Context Protocol (MCP) server that provides Claude with access to Red Hat AMQ 7.12+ via the Jolokia API.
 It uses FastMCP for simplified server implementation and aiohttp for async HTTP communication.

+## Tested AMQ version
+Red Hat AMQ 7.12.1

 ## Project Information